Aarception/Mo-information-security-portfolio/README.md

 ### <div align="center">*Can Aspiration Be Governed Without Ethics?*

 ##### ***Emergent: Aspiration as a market product needs a Compliance Mandate.
 Its governance cannot be left to structures that cannot recognize dignity, process what is ethical or moral, nor have a  category for what is right.
 Aspiration is not an inanimate code nor a handheld device.
 It is neither a certificate nor even digital  credentialing.
-This has been the excavation of an entirely distinct  Marketplace category, which happens to include digital  credentialing, which then includes a particular certificate.***
+This has been the excavation of an entirely distinct  Marketplace category, which happens to include digital  credentialing, which then includes a particular certificate.¹⁰***

 ##### ¹ Google Skill Support: 2/6/2026
 ##### ² Grow With Google / Google Career Certificates: 3/2/2026